RandyGaul/cute_framework/doc/window/window_is_minimized.md

 # window_is_minimized

-Returns whether or not the window was minimized.
+Returns whether or not the window is minimized.

 ## Syntax